eliahuhorwitz/DeepSIM/README.md

 ```
 The test results will be saved to a html file here: `./results/DeepSIM/test_latest/index.html`.

-More example scripts can be found in the `scripts` directory.
+More examples can be found in the `scripts` directory.

 ## Citation